Read the screenplay: FANNIEGATE — $7 trillion. 17 years. The biggest fraud in American capital markets.

 CriticalPolar Flow

-Researchers from Bellingcat and De Correspondent demonstrated that Polar Flow — a competing fitness app — was even worse than Strava.
-Its API allowed anyone to pull the complete exercise history of any user, including locations.
-They identified military and intelligence personnel exercising near the NSA, MI6, the French DGSE, Guantánamo Bay, and nuclear weapons storage facilities.
-Individual agents could be tracked from their workplace to their homes.
+Researchers from Bellingcat and De Correspondent showed that Polar Flow was actually worse than Strava.
+Its API let anyone pull the complete exercise history of any user, locations included.
+They found military and intelligence personnel exercising near the NSA, MI6, DGSE, Guantánamo Bay, and nuclear weapons storage facilities.
+You could track individual agents from their workplace to their homes.
+From the gym to the living room.

 Consequence: Polar suspended its Explore feature.
 Multiple intelligence agencies launched internal reviews.
-The incident proved the problem wasn’t just Strava — it was every fitness platform with GPS.
+Turns out it wasn't just a Strava problem.
+It was every fitness platform with GPS.

 2020